 I always tell people I was a therapist before I became a "therapist".
 I've always enjoyed helping others find their strengths.

-As of lately, I have been enjoying cycling classes as a way to practice mindfulness.
+I have been enjoying cycling classes as a way to practice mindfulness.
 I also enjoy partaking in the mundane such as watching Netflix, Hulu, and HBO.

 I have two fur-babies and their names are Missy and Kaia.
 Missy is a Yorkshire Terrier (she truly thinks she's a human) and Kaia is half Husky and half German Shepherd.